zhangruixue8080/techcontent/articles/mysql-database-enus-point-in-time-restore.md

 Here's the instant manual backup process:

-1. Sign in to the [Azure portal](http://manage.windowsazure.com/), and click on **MYSQL DATABASE ON AZURE** in the services list in the left pane.
+1. Sign in to the [Azure Management Portal](http://manage.windowsazure.cn/), and click on **MYSQL DATABASE ON AZURE** in the services list in the left pane.
 2. In the server list, click the database server that you want to back up to open the server interface, then click **Backup**.
-3. Click the **Instant backup** button, and confirm the operation.
+3. Click on **Instant backup**, and confirm the operation.

 ## **Incremental backups**